 The flu is a viral infection that can cause a range of symptoms including fever, cough, sore throat, body aches, and fatigue.
 While there are many foods that can help manage the symptoms and support your immune system during this season, there are also foods that can make the flu worse.
 Here are five harmful foods to avoid during the flu:

-1. Sugary foods and drinks
+- Sugary foods and drinks

 Sugary foods and drinks should be avoided during the flu as they can weaken the immune system and increase inflammation in the body.
-Foods and drinks high in sugar can also suppress the production of white blood cells, which are crucial for fighting infections.
+Foods and drinks high in sugar can also suppress the production of white blood cells, which are crucial for fighting infections. - Processed foods

 Processed foods, such as fast food, pre-packaged snacks, and frozen meals, should be avoided during the flu.
-These foods are typically high in unhealthy fats, sodium, and artificial ingredients, which can increase inflammation and weaken the immune system.
+These foods are typically high in unhealthy fats, sodium, and artificial ingredients, which can increase inflammation and weaken the immune system. - Dairy products

 Dairy products, such as milk, cheese, and ice cream, should be avoided during the flu.
 Dairy products can thicken mucus and make congestion worse, which can make it harder to breathe and increase the risk of complications.
-Instead, opt for non-dairy alternatives such as almond or oat milk.
+Instead, opt for non-dairy alternatives such as almond or oat milk. - Fried foods

 Fried foods, such as french fries, fried chicken, and onion rings, should be avoided during the flu.
 These foods are typically high in unhealthy fats, which can increase inflammation in the body and weaken the immune system.
-Instead, opt for baked or grilled foods.
+Instead, opt for baked or grilled foods. - Alcohol

 Alcohol should be avoided during the flu as it can weaken the immune system and dehydrate the body.
 Alcohol can also interfere with sleep, which is important for healing and recovery.
 Instead, opt for plenty of water and herbal teas to stay hydrated.